 Here Is Why Your Guitar Picking Speed Isn’t Improving…

-If you aren’t yet playing at the speed of at least 200 BPM in sixteenth notes (but really want to), then Mike Philippov’s latest article will greatly help you to get closer to this goal.
+If you aren’t playing at the speed of at least 200 BPM in sixteenth notes, Mike Philippov’s latest article will greatly help you to get closer to this goal.

-If you aren’t yet playing at the speed of at least 200 BPM in sixteenth notes (but really want to), then Mike Philippov’s latest article will greatly help you to get closer to this goal.
+If you aren’t playing at the speed of at least 200 BPM in sixteenth notes, Mike Philippov’s latest article will greatly help you to get closer to this goal.

 Sometimes the desire to fix every problem a student may have all at once may cause even more problems.
 Tom Hess describes how to break down a bad habit so that both teacher and student can tackle it in easy, manageable steps.